 - Learn to speak Korean– even a little.

 - Don’t meet Korean boys or men in clubs.

-3. Never sleep with a Korean boy or man that you just met, especially if you met him at a club and he tries to take you to a love motel!
+- Never sleep with a Korean boy or man that you just met, especially if you met him at a club and he tries to take you to a love motel.

 Most girls ignore the importance of the first rule and break the second and third rule.
-But, Korean boys or men might try to sleep with you very quickly because they think foreign girls and women, especially American girls and women, are open about having sex.
+But, Korean boys or men might try to sleep with you very quickly because they think foreign girls and women, especially American girls and women, are “open,” or okay having casual sex.